Promotion Extension in Google Ads Drives Super-High CTR

 WordStream clients have seen amazingly high CTRs from these promotion extensions, averaging nearly a 10% CTR when these promotion extensions show!
 We’ve seen promotion extensions outperform other popular extensions such as sitelinks and price extensions as well!

-But CTR isn’t the only gain for accounts that adopt this new AdWords promotion extension.
-Like all ad extensions, AdWords promotion extensions can also improve their ad’s relevancy and quality score.
+But CTR isn’t the only gain for accounts that adopt this new Google Ads promotion extension.
+Just as Google Ads price extensions can improve performance, Google Ads promotion extensions can also improve ad relevancy and quality score.

 Be sure to add promotion extensions to your account to take advantage of their high CTR!